getodk/docs/aggregate-use.rst

 Various options under this tab can be used as follows:

 - Click on :guilabel:`Add Filter` to add filter to the data.
-In the :guilabel:`Create filter to` dropdown, `Display/Hide` will specify whether you will be selecting data to show or hide and  `Rows/Columns` will specify whether you will be working with the rows or columns of the table.
+In the :guilabel:`Create filter to` dropdown, :menuselection:`Display` or :menuselection:`Hide` will specify whether you will be selecting data to show or hide and  :menuselection:`Rows` or :menuselection:`Columns` will specify whether you will be working with the rows or columns of the table.

 .. image:: /img/aggregate-use/add-filter.*
    :alt: Image showing add filter option.

-If you select `Rows` specify a condition you want to apply in the :guilabel:`where` box.
+If you select :menuselection:`Rows` specify a condition you want to apply in the :guilabel:`where` box.

 .. image:: /img/aggregate-use/row-filter.*
    :alt: Image showing row selection.

-If you selected `Columns` specify the columns you wish to display or hide in the :guilabel:`titled` box.
+If you selected :menuselection:`Columns` specify the columns you wish to display or hide in the :guilabel:`titled` box.

 .. image:: /img/aggregate-use/column-filter.*
    :alt: Image showing column selection.